Deodutt/QuizNose/README.md

 <br/>

+##Note

+1. If you are running this on Windows, make sure to comment out the socket function for get local ip.
+It's an issue that we have ran into on Windows, but works perfectly fine on Linux.
+2. Make sure to create a secretstuff.py file referencing the proper variables to get the email function working.

+    <br/><br/>

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.